mutaku/mutaku.github.io/docs/blog/posts/python-generators-and-comprehensions.md

 ## List Comprehensions

 List comprehensions provide a concise way to create lists based on existing sequences.
+They're often more readable and performant than equivalent loop constructs.

 ### Basic Syntax

+The fundamental structure of a list comprehension follows the pattern: `[expression for item in iterable]`.
+Let's start with simple examples:

 ```python
 # Basic form: [expression for item in iterable]